J. Lawton Collins: Western theater

-One of the few senior United States commanders to fight in both Europe and the Pacific, against the Germans and Japanese respectively, Collins contrasted the nature of the enemy in the two theaters of war:
+One of the few senior American commanders to fight in both Europe and the Pacific, against the Germans and Japanese respectively, Collins contrasted the nature of the enemy in the two theaters of war:

 The German was far more skilled than the Japanese.
 Most of the Japanese that we fought were not skilled men.
 Not skilled leaders.
 The German had a professional army...
 The Japanese.. didn't know how to handle combined arms – the artillery and the support of the infantry – to the same extent we did.
 They were gallant soldiers, though...
 They fought very, very hard, but they were not nearly as skillful as the Germans.
 But the German didn't have the tenacity of the Japanese.

-Collins was promoted to temporary three-star rank of lieutenant general in April 1945 and permanent brigadier general in June.
-He was very highly regarded by General Omar Bradley, Collins' superior for most of the war, and many German senior commanders believed Collins, along with Lieutenant General Troy H. Middleton, commanding the VIII Corps, to be one of the best American corps commanders on the Western Front.
+Collins was promoted to the temporary three-star rank of lieutenant general in April 1945 and permanent brigadier general in June.
+He was very highly regarded by General Omar Bradley, Collins' superior for most of the war, and many senior German commanders believed Collins to be, along with Lieutenant General Troy H. Middleton, commanding the VIII Corps, one of the best American corps commanders on the Western Front.
 Bradley commented that "Had we created another ETO Army, despite his youth and lack of seniority, Collins certainly would have been named the commander."
 For his service during the war Collins was three times awarded the Army Distinguished Service Medal, twice awarded the Silver Star and twice the Legion of Merit.
 Numbering among his foreign awards and decorations, the Soviet Union awarded Collins the Order of Suvorov Second Class twice while serving as Commanding General, VII Corps.